Menopause: How It Might Affect You

 What are the signs?

-At the same time, along with an estimated 70 per cent of women going through menopause, you may also start experiencing hot flushes and night sweats.
+At the same time, along with an estimated 80 per cent of women going through menopause, you may also start experiencing hot flushes and night sweats (iii).
 During a hot flush you may feel a surge of warmth to your upper body making you feel very uncomfortable.
 If you experience night sweats, you may wake up with your bedding drenched.

-Around half of all menopausal women also suffer from vaginal dryness, urinary incontinence or recurrent urinary infections.
-Meanwhile psychological problems, such as mood swings, memory loss and poor concentration, are estimated to affect 25 to 50 per cent of menopausal women.
-Other symptoms include loss of sex drive, palpitations, headaches and sleeping problems.
+Many menopausal women also suffer from vaginal dryness, urinary incontinence or recurrent urinary infections.
+Meanwhile psychological problems, such as mood swings, memory loss and poor concentration are common menopausal symptoms, with other symptoms including loss of sex drive, palpitations, headaches and sleeping problems.

 Long-term consequences of the menopause can affect your health too.
 That's because prior to the menopause, you produce plenty of the hormone oestrogen, which protects your heart and bones.
 But when that oestrogen supply starts to dwindle, the result is an increased risk of heart disease and osteoporosis (thinning bones).

-Everyone’s risk of heart disease increases as they get older, but the decline of oestrogen production that comes with the menopause is thought to increase heart disease in women.
+Everyone’s risk of heart disease increases as they get older, but the decline of oestrogen production that comes with the menopause is thought to increase stroke and heart disease risk in women (iv).
 Following a healthy lifestyle and giving up unhealthy habits such as smoking can help you take care of your heart after the menopause.
 It’s also a good idea to keep an eye on your blood pressure and cholesterol by asking your GP for a check-up.

 Oestrogen also helps to keep your bones strong, which explains why many post-menopausal women experience bone thinning.
 But again, a healthy lifestyle, which includes a balanced diet and plenty of exercise, can help.